laravel/docs/billing.md

 <a name="billable-model"></a>
 ### Billable Model

-Before using Cashier, add the `Billable` trait to your model definition.
+Before using Cashier, add the `Billable` trait to your billable model definition.
+Typically, this will be the `App\Models\User` model.
 This trait provides various methods to allow you to perform common billing tasks, such as creating subscriptions, applying coupons, and updating payment method information:

     use Laravel\Cashier\Billable;